Privacy Virtual Cards

 With Privacy, you have full control of your online transactions.
 Learn how to make the most of the platform in the table below:

-Privacy’s adjustable spending limits give you more control of your budget.
-They allow you to prevent overspending and overcharging by sneaky merchants.
+Set spending limits Privacy’s adjustable spending limits give you more control of your budget.
+They allow you to avoid overspending and overcharging by sneaky merchants.

 With the Privacy mobile app for iOS and Android, you can monitor your account activity, generate new virtual cards, and shop safely on the go.
 Enable real-time alerts to get notified when your cards are used or declined.